DigitalCarleton/AccessibilityPlus/Starter_Plugin_Documentation.md

 Actions are functions performed when a certain event occurs, such as saving a record, deleting a record, rendering some kinds of pages, constructing the navigation menu, etc. At these regular points, the Hook takes your special function and passes it into a callback function (a function whose parameter is another function).
 The callback function simply takes the data that your function returns and then uses it.

-For more information on hooks, see [OmekaDoc's Tutorial on Understand Hooks ](http://omeka.readthedocs.io/en/latest/Tutorials/understandingHooks.html).
+Examples of both hooks and filters will in the last main section of this documentation, but for more information and to see an example of a hooks on Omekadocs right now, visit [OmekaDoc's Tutorial on Understand Hooks ](http://omeka.readthedocs.io/en/latest/Tutorials/understandingHooks.html).

 ## Filters